sjvrijn/mf2/JOSS-paper/paper.md

     versions of the Branin, Paciorek, Hartmann3 and Trid functions.

-As no convenient existing implementations written in Python could be found during the authors' research how the accuracy of multi-fidelity surrogate models depends on the number of samples per fidelity, which required the evaluation of many independent model training and test sets, the decision was made to standardize the implementations and make them available for wider use.
+As no convenient existing implementations written in Python could be found during the authors' research on how the accuracy of multi-fidelity surrogate models depends on the number of samples per fidelity, which required the evaluation of many independent model training and test sets, the decision was made to standardize the implementations and make them available for wider use.

 ![**Scalability plot** This plot shows how the evaluation time of high- and